Yolodude25/Steam-Viewbot/README.md

 ![CSGO Viewbot Screenshot](https://i.ibb.co/w403F4w/steam-s5bp7-Ag-SSM.png)

-s/o to yani for the help
+s/o to yani and kalichan for the help

 This is a viewbot that was nabbed.
 It was reported to Valve however Valve did not respond to their security emails.